top of page

 Bouldering is the most accessible type of rock climbing, requiring as little as your body, some athletic shoes, and clothes.
 Even if you invest in rock climbing gear, you only need a pair of climbing shoes and a chalk bag/chalk.
 The walls, especially indoors, are generally 8-15 feet tall, with thick landing pads reducing the fear factor around heights.
 Boulder problems can be complex, thought-provoking sequences of moves inciting joy and getting you to try hard.
 Hanging out between trying boulders can create beautiful interactions with fellow climbers and become a social event.

-Are you convinced that you need to try out bouldering?
-Hopefully, the answer is yes because we’ve gone ahead and broken down 5 Beginner Climber Tips for Bouldering.
+Are you convinced that you need to try bouldering?
+Hopefully, the answer is yes because we’ve broken down 5 Beginner Climber Tips for Bouldering.
 Each tip is simple yet will ensure a safe and fun experience, leaving you wanting to return and send those climbs you left unfinished!

 5 Beginner Tips for Boulering in a Rock Climbing Gym